mikelor/moclips/README.md

 bicep build moclips.bicep
 ```

+You can use the generated ARM template to setup the Azure Environment needed for the Project Santa Cruz DevKit.

 ## Setting Up The Azure Environment
+Currently there are two ways to setup your Azure Environment:
+  1. Via the WSL (Windows Subsystem for Linux) Command Line
+  2. Via the Deploy to Azure Button

 ### Via the Command Line
 If using WSL and the AZ CLI, simply clone this repository and utilize the azure/deployMoclips.sh script to create the necessary infrastructure for the Santa Cruz development environment